 Figure 1.
-Suboptimal glide paths with similar CFEs can be high or low risk if the probability of success is too high, meaning the investor has taken on unnecessary risk, the glide path can be made more conservative.
+Suboptimal glide paths with similar CFEs can be high or low risk a.
+The VLCM optimizes glide paths based on a range of inputs b.
+The CFE calculation does not depend on how aggressive or conservative the glide path is if the probability of success is too high, meaning the investor has taken on unnecessary risk, the glide path can be made more conservative.
 The SAAC aims to maintain consistency with Vanguard's retail and institutional advice offers and targets a 70% or higher probability of success, all else equal.